-Students enrolled in the Honors Program will be required to participate in a minimum of one leadership activity.
+As a student in the Dutile Honors Program you will choose a servant leadership activity that will strengthen your current leadership skills and help you develop other leadership abilities.
 This position must provide a service for a legitimate need and improve or develop the student’s leadership skills.
-Leadership opportunities may include, but are not limited to, the Service and Leadership Training (SALT), University Ambassadors, Student Government or University Activities positions, and Welcome Week leadership roles.
+Leadership opportunities may include, but are not limited to, the Service and Leadership Training (SALT), University Ambassadors, Student Association or University Activities Council positions, and Welcome Week leadership roles.

 Intercultural Experience Component

 An essential experience for prepared University graduates is learning about and engaging in a different culture.
-Honors Scholars will be required to complete an intercultural experience that allows them to engage in a different culture.
+As an Honors Scholars you will have opportunities to experience other cultures by choosing an activity that enables you to engage in a different culture beyond simply observing or sharing American customs.
 Engagement implies both a mental action of learning about the culture and an interpersonal aspect of dynamically interacting within the culture.
 Intercultural experiences may take place within the United States or abroad.
 Activities may include, but are not limited to, mission trips, study abroad semesters, and international learning opportunities.

-Honors Scholars will be encouraged to develop a lifelong commitment to spiritual discipline and development.
-An activity must demonstrate commitment to spiritual discipline, provide new spiritual insights and application for the insights, and bring a unique element to a student’s spiritual journey.
+Duing your time at SBU you will be encouraged to develop a lifelong commitment to spiritual discipline.
+As an Honors Scholars, you will choose an activity that demonstrates commitment to spiritual discipline, provides new spiritual insights and application for the insights, and brings a unique element to your spiritual journey.
 Possible activities include, but are not limited to, mission projects, Bible studies, and mentoring/accountability groups.